PrasannaPrabhakar666/PrasannaPrabhakar666/README.md

 - **Visa AI Infrastructure**: Leading the development of tools and systems to ensure seamless AI adoption across the company.
 - **AI Research**: Continuously pushing the boundaries of AI by exploring new methods and publishing in reputed journals.
+- **AI Alignment**: Focusing on aligning AI with ethical standards to ensure safe and reliable AI systems.
 - **Agent Creation**: Developing agents for task automation in various innovative use cases.

 ## 🌱 Interests